-The survey resulted in a 0.019% lead for the CHP Officers, which means that CHP Officers total compensation currently leads that of the weighted average compensation of the surveyed organizations.
-Due to the rounding, the final survey result is 0.0%, which is neither a lag nor a lead and equates to no action being taken toward the salaries of CHP Officers effective July 1, 2011.
+The survey resulted in a 0.027% lead for the CHP Officers, which means that CHP Officers total compensation currently leads that of the weighted average compensation of the surveyed organizations.
+Due to the rounding, the final survey result is 0.0%, which is neither a lead or lag and equates to no action being taken toward the salaries of CHP Officers effective July 1, 2012.